matter-labs/tutorials/TUTORIAL.md

 require(limit.available >= _amount, 'Exceed daily limit');
 ```

-This issue is only problematic for testing in this tutorial because the 10-15 minutes delay is still negligible in production where the contract requires 24 hours until `available` is restored.
+This issue is only problematic for testing in this tutorial because the 10-15 minutes delay is still negligible in production, where the contract requires 24 hours until `available` is restored.
 Though, now we have to test the second transfer to see if everything goes as expected except this matter.

 So, let's rerun the same code with another value, say "0.003":